 Fair Banding Access Test

-Hammersmith Academy accepts students of all abilities, and in order to secure an all ability intake, all applicants for admission should take a Fair Banding test.
+Hammersmith Academy accepts students of all abilities, and in order to secure an all ability intake, all applicants for admission must take a Fair Banding test.
 This is not a pass or fail test.
 All applicants for places in the school will be banded according to the principles of Fair Banding, using the national profile.

 After the allocation of children with SEN or EHC plan, the admission criteria will be applied in the following order of priority within ability bands: